Server-Side Tracking: What It Fixes and What It Doesn't

 "Modern privacy regulations are not about technology.
 They are about consent.
 If a visitor did not give you consent for tracking, it does not matter how you collect data, client-side, server-side, whatever."
 (Julius Fedorovicius, Analytics Mania, updated November 2025)

-Events that originate on a domain you do not control.
-Shop Pay, Apple Pay, PayPal express, and iframed 3DS flows complete on shop.app, pay.shopify.com, or the wallet provider's own payment sheet.
-Your merchant JavaScript stopped executing the moment the buyer tapped the button. sGTM cannot relay what your pages never sent.
+Events that originate on a domain you don't control.
+Shop Pay, Apple Pay, PayPal express, and iframed 3DS flows finish on shop.app, pay.shopify.com, or the wallet provider's own payment sheet.
+Your merchant JavaScript stopped running the second the buyer tapped the button. sGTM can't relay what your pages never sent.

 The Shopify origination gap

-Out of 27 audited stores, 14 (51.9%) run Meta Pixel client-side AND route checkout to an external Shopify domain.
-In those 14 stores, the Meta Pixel purchase event literally cannot fire in the merchant's JavaScript context.
-The customer is on shop.app when payment completes.
-Whatever tag was going to track the purchase was left behind two steps earlier.
+Out of 27 audited stores, 14, which is 51.9%, run the Meta Pixel client-side AND send checkout to an external Shopify domain.
+That means in those 14 stores, the Meta Pixel purchase event simply can't fire in the merchant's JavaScript context.
+The customer is on shop.app when payment goes through.
+The tag that was supposed to catch the purchase got left behind two steps earlier.

 shop.app.
 Your JS context ends here.
 No more tag fires.
-The server-side container is still waiting for events.74.1% of audited stores have Shopify's Web Pixel sandbox active.
-Inside the sandbox, even tags loaded through Shopify's own Customer Events API cannot access the merchant page DOM, cannot directly read localStorage, and cannot reach window.location on the parent frame.
-Shopify confirms: "App pixels are loaded in a strict sandbox" (shopify.dev/docs/api/web-pixels-api).
-There is no override.
-A developer cannot bypass it.
-This is the supposed "native CAPI alternative" that rescue-pipe vendors pitch as the answer, and even it does not have the access people think it does.
+The server-side container is still waiting for events.74.1% of audited stores have Shopify's Web Pixel sandbox switched on.
+Inside that sandbox, even Shopify's own pixel tags can't touch the page DOM, can't read localStorage, and can't reach the parent frame.
+Shopify says it plainly: "App pixels are loaded in a strict sandbox" (shopify.dev/docs/api/web-pixels-api).

-The one event that fires reliably regardless of checkout path is orders/paid, a server-to-server webhook Shopify sends from their backend the moment payment is confirmed.
+One event fires reliably no matter which checkout path the buyer takes: orders/paid.
+It's a server-to-server webhook Shopify sends from their own backend the moment payment is confirmed.
 No browser.
 No JavaScript.
 No consent context.
 No sandbox.
-That webhook is what origin-first analytics listens to instead of waiting for a relay.
+That webhook is what origin-first analytics listens to instead of waiting on a relay.
 More on that in section nine.

 What the rescue-pipe ecosystem actually costs in 2026

-We pulled every pricing page live on April 15, 2026.
-Here is the real number.
+I pulled every pricing page live on April 15, 2026.
+Here's what it really costs.

 | Vendor | Entry | Mid-tier | Top tier | Setup fee |